by Robert Wilkinson

 After the end of Apartheid and the release of Nelson Mandela, she returned home where her musical career continued to hit the heights through her recordings with such legends as Dizzy Gillespie, Nina Simone, and Masekela.
 She embodied the spirit of "world music," and continued to rack up major international awards for her work in a multiplicity of fields until she died of a heart attack in 2008.

 So if you haven't heard this global musical legend before now, you're in for a real experience!
 This is African culture at its best.
 To kick off the party, we'll begin this musical treat with Miriam performing one of the most revered songs in African history, the legendary "Mbube."
-This is the original Solomon Linda tune later ripped off and retitled "The Lion Sleeps Tonight."
+This is the tune originally composed by Solomon Linda and later ripped off and retitled "The Lion Sleeps Tonight."
+For an amazing piece of history, here's a link where you can hear the original "Mbube" done by Solomon Linda and the Evening Birds in 1939.
 Check it out!
-And for an amazing piece of history, here's a link where you can hear the original "Mbube" done by Solomon Linda and the Evening Birds in 1939.

 From Stockholm in 1966, here's 8 ½ minutes of Mama Africa doing an interview and performing "Khawuleza."